cranndarach/codeblock/whos-good-at-what.md

 * Sahil - reasonably experienced
 * Rachael - basic
 * Charlie - well experienced; especially for signal analysis
+* Yanina - some experience

 ## Python

 * Rachael - reasonably experienced, though not so much with more specialized libraries (but I might be able to help anyway)
 * Russell - reasonably experienced

+## Psychopy

+* Yanina - basic, using psychopy and willing to learn more, open to discussions about how to build better experiments

 ### Matplotlib